 YouthBuild.
 Program transferred from the U.S. Department of Housing and Urban Development (HUD) to U.S. DOL/ETA in September 2006.
-It assists youth ages 16-24 to obtain education and skill training and advance toward post-secondary education and career pathways in construction and other high growth, high demand occupations while building affordable housing in their communities.
-HUD/STEP-UP.
-Developed in conjunction with the U.S. Department of Housing and Urban Development (HUD).
-The program provides the actual
+It assists youth ages 16-24 to obtain education and skill training and advance toward post-secondary education and career pathways in construction and other high growth, ages 16-24 to obtain aducation and skill training and advance toward post-secondary aducation and career painways in constitution and other high demand occupations while building affordable housing in their communities.